From quantum time to manifestly covariant QFT: On the need for a quantum-action-based quantization: Spacetime classical and quantum mechanics

 The previous no-go theorem suggests that QM and relativity are fundamentally incompatible: If one can only quantize ``genuine'' dynamical variables, and those variables have to be determined according to a particular choice of what is meant by ``time'', there is no hope to develop a quantum geometric picture of fields in spacetime where covariance is explicit.
 Even if we develop a classical spacetime picture first, as in section \ref{sec:SCM}, the nature of the constraints makes it impossible to work with conventional (extended) quantum states as the one proposed in section \ref{sec:limitations}.
 The incompatibilities we discussed in section \ref{sec:limitations} are indeed a symptom of this deeper problem.

 Notably there is a completely different way of thinking about the issue that circumvents it entirely and which brings QM and relativity conceptually closer.
 Possibly, and perhaps surprisingly, the easiest path to solve the problem is to borrow inspiration from \emph{quantum computing}: Since standard QM operates linearly, the only general way to obtain quantities that are functions of powers of the entries of a quantum state is to consider the tensor product of copies of the state.
 The most basic example is the SWAP test that allows one to compute the purity of a state as follows ${\rm tr}[\rho^2]={\rm Tr}[\rho \otimes \rho SWAP]$ (since SWAP is unitary this mean value can be easily estimated by means of a DQC1 protocol \cite{knill1998power}).
-How is this comment related to our discussion about SQM?
-The essential point is that for bosonic fields imposing a spacetime algebra is equivalent to define fields acting on the tensor product \emph{in time} of the traditional Hilbert space of QFT.
-We discussed this point in section \ref{sec:secondq} by discretizing the spacetime algebra \ref{eq:basicalg}.
-If two copies are considered, we can use the SWAP operator to relate observables that live in $\mathcal{H}=h\otimes h$ to observables in $h$, for $h$ the conventional Hilbert space of QFTs.
-For $N$ slices, the generalization is provided by the operator $e^{i\epsilon \mathcal{P}}$ satisfying
+This relation is straightforwardly verified as follows